DeLesseps Story Morrison: Declining political fortunes

 By his final term as mayor, Morrison's luster had faded somewhat.
 Some of his ideas, such as the unsuccessful 1959 proposal for a monorail, were met with widespread opposition.
-He moved surprisingly slowly to construct a passenger terminal for New Orleans' international airport; for its first thirteen years of operation New Orleanians departed from a glorified barn while its regional economic rivals invested in constructing modern facilities.
-Morrison failed to keep the Pelicans baseball team in New Orleans.
+He moved surprisingly slowly to construct a more modern terminal for Moisant International Airport; for its first thirteen years of operation New Orleanians departed from a glorified barn, in contrast to its regional economic rivals.
+Morrison failed to keep the Pelicans minor league baseball team in New Orleans.
 The energy that had characterized his early years in office seemed thoroughly dissipated.
 Former political allies such as City Councilman and future Lieutenant Governor James Edward "Jimmy" Fitzmorris Jr., began to express their independence and positioned themselves for a future without Morrison.
 In the aftermath of the school integration crisis, Morrison's political future was uncertain.
 He was the first of many New Orleans mayors to try to amend the 1954 city charter to allow a third consecutive term as mayor, but did not succeed.

 Seeking a political base from which to stage another run for governor, he approached the John F. Kennedy administration and was appointed Ambassador to the Organization of American States on July 17, 1961.
 In a further sign of his declining political fortunes, his chosen candidate for mayor in the New Orleans election of 1962 – State Senator Adrian G. Duplantier – lost the Democratic runoff to Victor Schiro.